The Clavicle Bone

-Plain x-rays are used to evaluate the clavicle fracture and assess the fracture pattern, displacement, angulation, comminution, and shortening.
+Plain x-rays evaluate the clavicle fracture and assess the fracture pattern, displacement, angulation, comminution, and shortening.
 After the fracture is assessed, appropriate management is decided upon one of our New Jersey orthopedic doctors at the Advanced Orthopedics & Hand Surgery Institute.

 What Do Broken Collar Bones Look Like?

-Here is an example of a 51 year old male who suffered a clavicle fracture from falling off a bike.
+Here is an example of a 51-year-old male who suffered a clavicle fracture from falling off a bike.
 The midshaft clavicle fracture had a superiorly displaced medial aspect with at least four interposing comminuted fragments.
-It was decided that he would be a good candidate for a clavicle open reduction and internal fixation with a plate and screws.
+He was a good candidate for a clavicle open reduction and internal fixation with a plate and screws.

 Here is an example of a 22-year-old male with an 8-month-old clavicular malunion.
 His clavicle fracture was treated conservatively in a sling and healed in a shortened position.
 The patient was having persistent pain and postural issues.
 He was indicated for a clavicular osteotomy and open reduction and internal fixation with a plate and screws.
 This required us to rebreak his clavicle to restore normal length.